 - An existing Australian number that is not in contract.
 If you are in contract, try and get out of it by citing your OS move.

 - A phone that operates on the frequencies the country you are going to does.
 To do this, you need to find what bands/frequencies your phone supports and if the country you are moving to has cell towers that operate at those frequencies.
 Frequency Check seems to do this pretty well.
+Most phones that work in Australia will work in PNG.

 - Another phone for local use.
 I assume your employer will take care of this.